Argentina! It's a Wrap!

 Upsides for NW Argentina

-• you can drink the tap water and it’s also hot in sinks when you want it.
+• You can drink the tap water and it’s also hot in sinks when you want it.

-• the Blue dollar rate and the soaring inflation continues to keep costs low, so long as you’re a person with foreign currency
+• The Blue dollar rate and the soaring inflation continues to keep costs low, so long as you’re a person with foreign currency

 • Everywhere we went was incredibly walkable.